 7. People who have abortions regret it or experience intense grief

 Getting an abortion means different things to different people.
 It can be an emotional experience, or it can be very matter-of-fact.
 Feeling grief or sadness are normal emotions after getting an abortion.
 The truth is that 95% of abortion patients felt they made the right decision.

 There are many factors that go into deciding to not continue a pregnancy, and it is a deeply personal decision.
-We believe in the ability of every woman to determine her own best path based on her own circumstances.
+We believe in the ability of every person to determine their own best path based on their own circumstances.
 This does not mean selfishness, it means maturity and courage to follow your own path, even when these myths stand in your way.

 9. Abortion causes breast cancer

 It seems this is the hallmark myth about abortion because it sounds like it’s rooted in science.